20322 - DECISION MAKING AND NEGOTIATION

 - When to employ decision teams.
 Governing team decision making dynamics.

 - When to negotiate.
 Types of conflict of interests and negotiation structures.
 Types of negotiation strategies.
 How to improve agreements.

 - Organizational cultures in negotiations.

 - Multi-party negotiations and coalition analysis.

 - Distinguish effective and ineffective heuristics for decision making.

 - Select a decision strategy appropriate to a problem.

-- Recognize different negotiation structures.
+- Recognize different game and negotiation structures.

 - Select negotiation strategies appropriate to the negotiation structure.

 - Develop personal skills in problem solving and negotiating.